How to buy the best smoke alarms

 You should replace a 9-volt battery in your smoke alarm whenever you need to, or at least annually.

-Now find the perfect smoke alarm for you by checking out our Best Buy smoke alarms page.
+Now find the perfect smoke alarm for you by checking out our round-up of the best smoke alarms.

 What additional features do smoke alarms have?